 Rob Wittman was first elected to serve the First Congressional District of Virginia – America’s First District – in December of 2007.
-Rob has quickly earned a reputation for being a district-first Representative, and is continuously traveling the roads of the district from Prince William County to Fredericksburg to the Northern Neck to Williamsburg.
-Rob still lives in Montross and drives home from Washington even when Congress is in session.
+Rob has earned a reputation of always putting his constituents first, and constantly travels the roads of the district from Prince William County to Fredericksburg to the Northern Neck to Williamsburg.
+Rob commutes from his home in Montross to Washington and back every day Congress is in session.

 Rob’s passion for the First District began very early in life.
 He spent his summers in high school and college working at a Leedstown tomato cannery and on a Reedville fishing boat.
 It was there that here he met his wife Kathryn, a Westmoreland County native.

 Rob’s work in Montross right after college, including revitalizing the local Boy Scouts troop and co-founding a Jaycees chapter, instilled a strong dedication to public service.
 He first served elected office as a member of the Montross Town Council, and believes strongly in empowering leaders and local governments to solve challenges facing their communities.
 His career as a Field Director for the Virginia Health Department’s Division of Shellfish Sanitation and an environmental health specialist gave him a unique perspective into what business owners, farmers, public officials, and consumers face within the complex Chesapeake Bay economy.